Borderland (John Mark McMillan album): Critical reception

 At Jesus Freak Hideout, Roger Gelwicks rated the album four stars out of five, stating that the release is "not a completely smooth listen"; however it "keeps his name in the conversation as an immensely talented singer/songwriter that this industry still truly needs."
 In addition, Gelwicks calls the album "a solid next step."
 Mark Rice rated the album four-and-a-half stars out of five, saying that McMillian "offers up some of his most dynamic work."
 Mark Geil of Jesus Freak Hideout rated the album four stars out of five, stating that the release "marks a zenith" for McMillian, and says "This is an outstanding album, with moments for corporate worship, personal contemplation, and comfort in the borderland."
 At Louder Than the Music, Jono Davies rated the album a perfect five stars, and according to him the release is a "brilliant piece of musical art" on which each song "paints a different shade of colour in this wonderful picture" that gives "Each colour on its own is lovely, but together they make a wonderful masterpiece."
 Christian Music Zine's Anthony Peronto rated the album five stars, writing that the release "is a great work of art."
 At CCM Magazine, Andy Argyrakis rated the album three stars out of five, which is the only mixed review of the release, calling it "An intriguing compilation of songs, Borderland simmers with sincerity" yet says "There are hints of Coldplay musicality in spots; and the only downfall is the musical styling is a bit narrow, leaving the door wide open for future musical experimentation and growth."

 Awards and accolades

-The album was No. 2 on the Worship Leader's Top 5 Community Funded and Indie Releases of 2014 list.
+The album was No. 2 on the Worship Leaders Top 5 Community Funded and Indie Releases of 2014 list.

 The song, "Future/Past", was No. 9 on the Worship Leader's Top 20 Songs of 2014 list.